danielmrrk/move-more/README.md

 ## Installation

 Regrettably, the service is currently unavailable as we have taken down the backend system.
+As well for security reasons I had to delete the complete commit history and some files.